Spay and Neuter

 What are the Benefits of Spaying?

-Along with preventing pregnancy, spaying your pet decreased her risk of mammary gland tumors or uterine/ovarian cancer later in life, especially if she is spayed before her first heat cycle.
+Along with preventing pregnancy, spaying your pet decreases her risk of mammary gland tumors or uterine/ovarian cancer later in life, especially if she is spayed before her first heat cycle.

 Once they are spayed, your pet’s hormone levels will considerably drop, which is a health benefit that helps reduce the growth of malignant or benign neoplasms in her mammary glands.
 Between 25% and 35% of unspayed dogs over seven will eventually develop at least one mammary tumor because of hormones related to her estrous cycle.

 Pyometra is another medical problem that affects unspayed pets.
-This is an abnormal accumulation of pus in the uterus accumulation of pus in the uterus that is caused by uterine cysts.
+This is an abnormal accumulation of pus in the uterus caused by uterine cysts.
 Secondary infections that are caused by pyometra can be life-threatening and will require immediate veterinary care.

 What are the Benefits of Neutering?